g1a/starter/README.md

   - **Coveralls:** Project must be manually configured on [coveralls.io](https://coveralls.io).
 PHPUnit and Travis are already configured to export coverage data to Coveralls automatically; all that needs to be done is to enable the Coveralls service for the new project.
   - **Appveyor:** An appveyor configuration file is provided.
 If an APPVEYOR_TOKEN environment variable is defined when the project is created, Appveyor testing will be automatically configured.
 Otherwise, it will need to be manually enabled on [appveyor](https://www.appveyor.com/) if Windows testing is desired.
   - **Scrutinizer:** If a SCRUTINIZER_TOKEN environment variable is defined when the project is created, then Scrutinizer static code analysis is automatically enabled.
 Otherwise, the project must be manually enabled on [scrutinizer-ci.com](https://scrutinizer-ci.com).
-  - Provides handy composer scripts:
+  - Provides handy composer scripts for testing:
     - `composer test`: Run all tests.
     - `composer unit`: Run just the phpunit tests.
     - `composer lint`: Run the php linter.